KhartesViewer/khartes/README.md

 size (distance) between the pixels that will be imported from the original image.
 One way to think of `Step` is as a decimation factor.
-A step of 1 means use every pixel, 2 means use every 2nd pixel, and so on.
+A step of 1 means use every pixel, 2 means use every second pixel, and so on.
 Choosing a higher step size reduces the size of the data volume over a given range, but the loss of resolution, even going from a step size